MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamstopio.md

 ## -description

-The **AcxStreamStopIo** function is used to stop the IO for a stream TBD.
+The **AcxStreamStopIo** function is used to stop the IO for a stream.

 ## -parameters

 ### -param Stream

-A pointer to an existing ACXSTREAM Object.
-An ACXSTREAM Object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+An existing ACXSTREAM Object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Flags

-TBD - The following flags are defined to TBD TBD.

-TBD - Set to null as no flags are defined.
+Set to AcxStopIoNoFlags.

 ## -remarks

+Do not call AcxStreamStopIo from an I/O dispatched thread.
+This will cause a deadlock.

 It is not recommended to use this version of the stop IO call, but rather [AcxStreamStopIoWithTag](nf-acxstreams-acxstreamstopiowithtag.md).